-A woman returning to work at the end of her period of additional maternity leave, is not required to give notice of her return.
-She can simply turn up to work on the first working day after her maternity leave has ended.
-This date should have been provided to her by her Academy/UTC at the time she gave notification of her intention to take maternity leave.
+An employee returning to work at the end of their period of additional maternity leave, is not required to give notice of their return.
+They can simply turn up to work on the first working day after their maternity leave has ended.
+This date should have been provided to them by their School/UTC at the time they gave notification of their intention to take maternity leave.

-While she is under no obligation to do so, it would assist her manager if she confirms as soon as convenient during her maternity leave that she will be returning to work as expected.
+While they are under no obligation to do so, it would assist their manager if they confirm as soon as convenient during their maternity leave that they will be returning to work as expected.

-If a woman wishes to return to work earlier she must provide 21 days' notice to the Academy.
-If she fails to provide sufficient notice her return can be postponed so that such notice is provided.
-The postponement cannot go beyond the end of her maternity leave period.
+If an employee wishes to return to work earlier they must provide 21 days' notice to the Trust If they fail to provide sufficient notice their return can be postponed so that such notice is provided.
+The postponement cannot go beyond the end of their maternity leave period.

-If due to sickness a woman is unable to return at the end of her maternity leave or on the date she notified if she intended to return early, the normal sickness provisions apply.
-If she complies with the normal sickness rules she will receive Statutory Sick Pay, plus if eligible, Occupational Sick Pay.
+If due to sickness an employee is unable to return at the end of their maternity leave or on the date they notified if they intended to return early, the normal sickness provisions apply.
+If they comply with the normal sickness rules they will receive Statutory Sick Pay, plus if eligible, Occupational Sick Pay.

-If a woman no longer wishes to return to work she will need to submit her resignation in writing.
+If an employee, no longer wishes to return to work they will need to submit their resignation in writing.